liosha/osm2mp-garmin-build/readme/readme_en.txt

 	You will require MapSource or BaseCamp to install this map (both can be downloaded from garmin.com).
 WARNING: BaseCamp 4.7.0 (and newer) can use only GMAPI format.
 If you use Linux, you can try QLandkarteGT, but the result may vary.

+ATTENTION

+	Do not use this product as the only source of information about the area.
+	It may contain incomplete or inaccurate data, some features are missing compared to the Garmin products.
+And there are some issues that are impossible to fix at the moment.
+Always plan your route and check map quality before the trip.

 INSTALLATION (MAPSOURCE)